mixonic/rfcs/text/0000-glimmer-component.md

 TODO.
 Constraints:

- - for future compatibility, comonents need to at least be unambiguously tagged as components.
+ - for future compatibility, components need to at least be unambiguously tagged as components.
 So exporting a plain function or arbitrary class would not be sufficient.

  - we could require only a class decorator